 (g) the requirements for public notification of applications for licences and the making of submissions in relation to such applications;

-(ga) the undertaking by the Director-General of reviews of the operations of private adoption agencies;
+(ga) the undertaking by the CEO of reviews of the operations of private adoption agencies;

-(h) the provision of information to the Director-General by private adoption agencies in relation to the adoption services conducted by them, whether for the purposes of a review of an agency’s operations under regulations made under paragraph (ga), a review under Part 5 Division 1, or otherwise; and
+(h) the provision of information to the CEO by private adoption agencies in relation to the adoption services conducted by them, whether for the purposes of a review of an agency’s operations under regulations made under paragraph (ga), a review under Part 5 Division 1, or otherwise; and

 (i) such other matters as are necessary or expedient for giving effect to this Division.

 [Section 10 amended by No. 8 of 2003 s.
-8; No. 55 of 2004 s.
+8; No. 34 of 2004 s.
+251; No. 55 of 2004 s.
 11.]

 11. Offence of holding out, etc.